MariaZubiate/isb_2024_gh82/ISB/Laboratorio_6/Informe_del_Laboratorio_6.md

 [12] S. Paszkiel, P. Dobrakowski, A. Łysiak, "The impact of different sounds on stress level in the context of EEG, cardiac measures and subjective stress level: A pilot study," Brain sciences, vol. 10, no. 10, 2020.

+[13] M. Adeniyi, A. Awosika, "Impact of Gender on Post-Exercise Orthostasis Related Changes in EEG Amplitudes," J. Med.
+Sci, 2023.

-[13] S. Snipes, E. Meier, S.N.
+[14] S. Snipes, E. Meier, S.N.
 Meissner, H.P.
 Landolt, R. Huber, "How and when EEG reflects changes in neuronal connectivity due to time awake," IScience, 2023.

-[14] A.K.
-Maddirala, K.C.
-Veluvolu, "Eye-blink artifact removal from single channel EEG with k-means and SSA", Scientific Reports, 2021.